If you need or want to reduce your everyday expenses, there are simple solutions that won’t require you to make major lifestyle changes.

 One of the easiest ways to save money is to adjust the settings on your washing machine.

-Heating the water consumes 90% of the energy used to run a washing machine, according to Energy Star.
+Heating the water consumes about 90% of the energy used to run a washing machine, according to Energy Star.
 Just changing your temperature setting from hot to warm can cut energy use by 50%.

 6. Switch to generic medicines